Intermediate Concepts

 The name argument can be used to set a custom name for the route that maps a URL to a controller as shown above.
 The default name is the same name as the controller function.
 This name is used to look up the URL of the controller using either the url tag in templates (see next step) or the reverse function in Python code.

-4. Open /templates/dam_inventory/base.html and add navigation links for the List View page:
+4. Open /templates/dam_inventory/base.html and add a header button and a navigation link for the Dams table view page:

 {% block app_navigation_items %}